-The surface web makes up only about 10% of the entire internet, and includes anything you can find by entering terms into a search engine like Google.
-All the websites you visit that don’t require login credentials are part of the surface web.
+The web can be broken down into three parts: the surface web, the deep web, and the dark web.
+The surface web includes anything you can find by entering terms into a search engine like Google.
+All the websites you visit that don’t require login credentials or specialist software are part of the surface web.

 Is the dark web safe?

-How to access the dark web safely
+How to stay safe on the dark web

 -